-Having dedicated his career to fraud prevention, protective integrity, security and compliance, Zafar Anjum is a distinguished and highly respected professional in his field.
-As Group Chief Executive Officer at Corporate Research and Investigations Limited, he uses his extensive knowledge and expertise in creating stable and secure networks across challenging global markets.
+Having dedicated his career to a background investigation, fraud prevention, protective integrity, security and compliance, Zafar Anjum is a distinguished and highly respected professional in his field.
+As Group Chief Executive Officer (CEO) at Corporate Research and Investigations Limited (CRI Group), he uses his extensive knowledge and expertise in creating stable and secure networks across challenging global markets.
 For organisations needing comprehensive project management, security, safeguard testing, background investigations and real-time compliance applications, Anjum is the assurance expert of choice for industry professionals.

 Q: To what extent have you seen an increase in corporate fraud in recent years?
 What are some of the common themes and underlying causes?

 Anjum: Fraud always seems to be increasing.
 No matter how sophisticated our attempts to prevent it become, perpetrators are always adapting with new methods.
 According to the 2020 Association of Certified Fraud Examiners (ACFE) Report to the nations, asset misappropriation is the leading type of occupational fraud.
 It makes up 86% of fraud cases and causes a median loss of $100,000.
 On the other spectrum, financial statement fraud schemes are the least common (10% of cases) but are the most costly, causing a median loss of $954,000.
 A typical fraud case can last 14 months before detection and cause a loss of $8,300 per month – a whopping 5% of an organisations revenue is lost to fraud each year.
 There are various factors at play here, but it starts with ‘tone at the top’.
 Basically, corporate culture often sets the tone for how strict or lax an organisation prevents or detects fraud.
 Combine a lax approach with a country or jurisdiction where corruption is still prevalent, even considered ‘business as usual, and there will likely be a fraud.